NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 The goal of this AE submission is to show that the switch implementation artifact of LinkGuardian is *functional*.
-To that end, we provide scripts and instructions to run *key* experiments from [our paper](https://rajkiranjoshi.github.io/files/papers/sigcomm23-linkguardian.pdf) on a real hardware testbed and produce *qualitatively* similar results in a reasonable amount of time.
+To that end, we provide scripts and instructions to run *key* experiments from [our paper](https://rajkiranjoshi.github.io/files/papers/sigcomm23-linkguardian.pdf) on a real hardware testbed.
+The goal is to allow the artifact evaluators to produce *qualitatively* similar results in a reasonable amount of time.

 This README will guide you through the evaluation process which consists of the following steps: